mak board 2021-2022

-The current board of MAK consists of the following members from left to right:
+The current board of MAK consists of the following members:

 Board year at MAK Mentorship System | suPPORTED BY ASSET